bakedziti420/nodejs/readme.md

 module.exports = randomizer;
 ```

-Now assuming we want to run a lottery, we can use our randomizer to help us do so.
-All we need to do is require it with a relative path in order to import anything the `randomizer.js` script is exporting.
+Now, let's say we want to run a lottery.
+We can use our randomizer to help us do so - all we need to do is **require it** with a relative path, which will **import anything the `randomizer.js` script is exporting**.

+Make a new file called `lottery.js`:

 **lottery.js**